European shares lifted by positive business surveys, Commerzbank

 * Commerzbank gains after dividend news, HSBC slips

-* Electrolux down as U.S. rejects proposal on GE business (Updates prices at close)
+* Electrolux down as U.S. rejects proposal on GE business (Updates prices)

 By Kit Rees and Danilo Masoni